Welcome

 CNI, the neutral host cooperative we set up to share digital infrastructure assets has continued to grow.

-The spine network now covers Tameside, parts of Manchester, Blackpool and, most recently, Burgess Hill in Sussex.
-We're currently building in Brighton
+The spine network now covers Tameside, parts of Manchester, Blackpool and, most recently, Brighton, Burgess Hill ad connecting other towns in Sussex.

-CNI members now have access to over 200km of 'spine' fibre to help them reach customers.
+CNI members now have access to over 250km of 'spine' fibre to help them reach customers.

 With CBN colleagues I am working with other local authorities elsewhere interested in using a cooperative neutral host and applying the Thin Layer Model.